danilnagy/design-ai/docs/agent_behavior/index.md

 {: .challenge-title }

-> Challenge 1: Implement `cluster()` method
+> Challenge 1: Implement cluster method
 >
 > So far, the `Agent` class implements one behavioral method called `collide()` which checks the distance between two instances of the class and moves them away from each other if they are too close.
-For this challenge, implement a complementary method called “cluster” which will move the object closer to a specified 'neighbor' object.
+For this challenge, implement a complementary method called `cluster()` which will move the object closer to a specified 'neighbor' object.
 >
-> To implement the challenge, paste the code below into the Python component.
+> To implement the challenge, first replace the code in the Python component with that at the bottom of this section.
 This code implements some additional features as described below.
-Replace the `pass` keyword in the `cluster()` method of the `Agent` class with code to enable the clustering behavior between two objects.
-After you’ve properly completed the method, you should see the objects cluster together in the canvas.
-This is driven by the objects trying to move closer to their neighbors, while still avoiding overlaps due to the collision() method:
+Then, replace the `pass` keyword in the `cluster()` method of the `Agent` class with code to enable the clustering behavior between two objects.
+After you’ve properly completed the method, you should see the objects cluster together in the viewport.
+This is driven by the objects trying to move closer to their neighbors, while still avoiding overlaps due to the `collide()` method:
 >
 > ![](images/3_02.png)
 >
-> Hint: The cluster() method should be very similar to the collision() method, with a few minor differences:
+> Hint: The `cluster()` method should be very similar to the `collide()` method, with a few minor differences:
 >
 > - After measuring the distance between center points, the movement behavior should be triggered if the distance is **greater than** the sum of radiuses.
 > - The vector for moving the objects should be based on the gap between them (the distance minus the sum of radii) instead of the overlap (sum of radii minus the distance)